srvr-rndr/srvr-rndr/README.md

 - Deno and the deno ecosystem for making it so easy to work with modern JS/TS features without tooling overhead!
 - Vercel for their Vercel Build API!

+## Contributing:

+This repo is using the following:

+- `Deno`: ^1.35.0
+- `Yarn`: ^3.5.0
+- `Turbo`: 1.10.7

+To get started, clone the repo then run `yarn` to install dependencies and setup the monorepo.

+From there you can run the tasks across all workspaced via `deno task <task>`, the current available tasks are:

+- `lint`
+  - Example: `deno task lint`, will run lints across all workspaces
+- `test`
+  - Example: `deno task test`, will run tests across all workspaces
+- `format`
+  - Example: `deno task format`, will format all files within the monorepo
+- `format:check`
+  - Example: `deno task format:check`, will check the format of the files in the monorepo
+- `build`
+  - Example: `deno task build -- <version-number>`, will run builds acroass all workspaces
+  - The `<version-number>` is required, and generates the latest version of the published packages